 I am currently an assistant professor at Department of Information Management and Business Intelligence, Fudan University.
 I obtained my Ph.D. degree from Zhejiang University in September 2021, co-advised by Yang Yang and Jiangang Lu.
 I have been visiting UCLA (working with Yizhou Sun) from Nov, 2019 to Apr, 2020.

-My research interests include data mining, graph neural network, and use-inspired AI (with a focus on developing effective ML algorithms to solve practical business and society problems).
+My research interests include data mining, graph neural network, and applied machine learning (with a focus on developing effective ML algorithms to solve practical business and society problems).

 jiarongxu {at} fudan [dot] edu [dot] cn